 Understanding the impact of functional additives on your materials

-Whilst it is always encouraging to see the positive effects of functional additives on the antimicrobial performance of a polymer solution, it is also important for many final applications to consider how the use of such additives might affect the overall mechanical performance of the base polymer.
+Whilst it is always encouraging to see the positive effects of functional additives on the performance of a polymer, for many final applications it important to consider how the use of such additives might affect the overall mechanical performance of the finished product.

 Radical Materials have the in-house capability to mould test pieces from your exact compound or polymer/masterbatch combination and assess the influence of the additive on the base polymer performance via two principal methods: